jcblw/contributing/npm-CONTRIBUTING.md

 ### Submiting Pull Request

 You will need to publish your code to [Github](https://github.com) to make a pull request.
 You can do this by [forking](https://help.github.com/articles/fork-a-repo/) this repository ( There is a button in the right top corner on desktop ).
 Push you code to your forked repo to Github using `git push`.
-Now you can make a pull request.
+Now you can make a pull request and by making a pull request you must agree to the repos code of conduct.
+V

 If this is your first pull request check out this resource on how to use [GitHub pull requests](https://help.github.com/articles/using-pull-requests).